 - How well did you communicate during the challenge?

 - What did you learn from the challenge?

 More Team Building Ideas…

-For more team building ideas, check out our eBook, The Team Building Activity Book.
-The eBook provides easy to follow, step by step instructions for leading the activity including full activity notes, activity setup, safety and rules, challenge variations, coaching points and review questions.
-The book also features 29 other team activities that guaranteed to inspire and motivate your team.
+For more team-building ideas, check out our eBook, The Team Building Activity Book.
+The eBook provides easy-to-follow, step-by-step instructions for leading the activity including full activity notes, activity setup, safety and rules, challenge variations, coaching points and review questions.
+The book also features 29 other team activities that are guaranteed to inspire and motivate your team.
 Check it out here.